RonenNess/BonEngine/README.md

 #### int FpsCount()

 Get current FPS count.
-Note: this is not extremely accurate, for example if your game runs at 60 fps, you might see it flicker between 59-60 fps.
+Note: this is not extremely accurate, for example if your game runs at 60 fps, you might sometimes see it flicker between 59 and 60 fps.

 ### Assets

+This manager is responsible for loading, creating and saving game assets.
 You get this manager with the `Assets()` access method.

 All loading methods in this manager have a `useCache` param.
 If set to true (default), once asset it loaded it will also be added to cache, so next time you load it will be quick.
 This also means that the asset will not free itself automatically, unless you explicitly clear cache.